needle-mirror/com.unity.netcode/Documentation~/network-connection.md

 }
 ```

-The server will start listening at the wildcard address (`DefaultListenAddress`:`AutoConnectPort`).
-The `DefaultConnectAddress` is by default set to `NetworkEndpoint.AnyIpv4`.<br/>
-The client will start connecting to server address (`DefaultConnectAddress`:`AutoConnectPort`).
+The server starts listening at the wildcard address (`DefaultListenAddress`:`AutoConnectPort`).
+The `DefaultConnectAddress` is by default set to `NetworkEndpoint.AnyIpv4`.
+The client starts connecting to server address (`DefaultConnectAddress`:`AutoConnectPort`).
 The `DefaultConnectAddress` is by default set to `NetworkEndpoint.Loopback`.

 > [!NOTE]
-> In the Editor, the Play Mode tool allows you to override both the `AutoConnectAddress` and `AutoConnectPort` fields.
-The values in the Play Mode tool take precedence.<br>
+> In the Editor, the [PlayMode tool](playmode-tool.md) allows you to override both the `AutoConnectAddress` and `AutoConnectPort` fields.
+However, when `AutoConnectPort` is set to 0, the PlayMode Tool's override functionality won't be used.

-> [!NOTE]
-> When `AutoConnectPort` is set to 0, the Play Mode tool's override functionality will not be used.
 The intent is then you need to manually trigger connection.

 ### Controlling the connection flow using `NetworkStreamRequest`